 Late payment penalties will be automatically charged in-year on any late payments.
 The penalties charged by HMRC will vary depending on the number of late payments that have been made in a tax year.
 More information on penalties can be found on HMRC’s website (https://www.gov.uk/guidance/what-happens-if-you-dont-pay-paye-and-national-insurance-on-time).

-Since 6 April 2018, any element of a payment in lieu of notice (PILON) that is classed as “basic pay” (any payments an employee would have received had they worked their notice period, such as basic salary, commission and any benefits the employee would have received) have been subject to tax and class 1 NIC.
+Any element of a payment in lieu of notice (PILON) that is classed as “basic pay” (any payments an employee would have received had they worked their notice period, such as basic salary, commission and any benefits the employee would have received) will be subject to tax and class 1 NIC.
 Any holiday accrued but not yet taken when an employee ceases employment is also subject to tax and NIC.
 Redundancy payments up to £30,000 are still not taxable earnings and are not subject to Employees NIC at any level.
-From 6 April 2020 redundancy payments over £30,000 will be subject to Employers NIC.
+Redundancy payments over £30,000 are subject to tax and Employers NIC.

 All employees are entitled to holiday pay from commencement of their employment on an accrued basis.
 Both the employer and employee have a responsibility to ensure that the entitlement is actually taken as holiday.
 It is only at the end of employment that an employee should usually receive payment as an alternative to taking holiday.